rasputnik/mesos-centos/frameworks/jenkins/README.md

   need it
 * jenkins kills off its mesos task
 * jenkins unregisters from mesos

+Check the sandbox stdout/stderr if you hit any issues.

 # different strokes for different folks